fusiondirectory/fusiondirectory/CONTRIBUTING.md

   * **style**: Cosmetics purpose
   * **test**: Adding missing or correcting tests
 7. For the subject, use the present tense ("Add feature" not "Added feature")
-8. Should be submitted through Github Pull Requests on develop.
+8. Should be submitted through [FusionDirectory gitlab](https://gitlab.fusiondirectory.org) via a pull request on the 1.x-dev branch.

 Now, if you want to go further, sit comfortably at the fireplace, grab your glasses and immerse yourself in our documentation.